phalcon/documentation/docs/db-models.md

 $invoice = $invoices->getLast();
 ```

 Phalcon's resultsets emulate scrollable cursors.
-You can get any row just by accessing its position, or seeking the internal pointer to a specific position.
+You can get any row just by accessing its position or seeking the internal pointer to a specific position.

 !!! info "NOTE"